In this tutorial, we will tell you about five quick ways to check how much storage space is available on your Mac’s SSD or hard drive.

-There is yet another way to check for how much available storage space you have, but it requires use of the Mac’s Terminal utility app.
+There is yet another way to check for how much available storage space you have, but it requires the use of Mac’s Terminal utility app.
 The command is very easy to use, but the output can be difficult to understand if you’re not very well acquainted with directories, hence why we would only recommend advanced macOS users use the Terminal method.

 Nevertheless, if you’re interested in trying it out, just launch a Terminal window on your Mac and enter the following command followed by a press of the Return key:

-The resulting output will be a table of data that shows the full size of your Mac’s storage drive partitions with their major sub-directories, and the amount of space left over, the amount of space used, a percentage of capacity usage, and more.
+The resulting output will be a table of data that shows the full size of your Mac’s storage drive partitions with their major sub-directories and the amount of space left over, the amount of space used, a percentage of capacity usage, and more.